Blendify/blender-manual/blender_docs/manual/game_engine/logic/sensors/common_options.rst

      - 2
      - 30
    * - 29
-     - The sensor triggers one frame and waits 29 frames until it triggers again.
+     - The sensor triggers at one frame and waits 29 frames until it triggers again.
      - 1
      - 29
      - 30
      - 2
    * - 59
-     - The sensor triggers one frame and waits 59 frames until it triggers again.
+     - The sensor triggers at one frame and waits 59 frames until it triggers again.
      - 1
      - 59
      - 30
      - 1

 *Level* Button
-   Triggers connected controllers when state (of the build-in state machine) changes.
-   (For more information see :doc:`States </game_engine/logic/states>`).
+   Triggers connected controllers when state (of the build-in state machine) changes (for more information see :doc:`States </game_engine/logic/states>`).

-The following parameters specifies how the sensor's status gets evaluated:
+The following parameters specify how the sensor's status gets evaluated:

 *Tap* Button
    Changes the sensor's state to negative one frame after changing